 Another Bebek classic, Mangerie has grown to be the definitive breakfast destination overlooking a spectacular Bosphorus view.
 With a casual dining menu of international favourites as well as renowned cocktails and delectable desserts, it’s not hard to see why Mangerie is popular at all hours of the day.

-And then there's the shopping!
-Though Bebek is home to numerous clothing boutiques, Midnight Express stands a cut above the rest with its impeccably-curated collection, all year round.
+In terms of shopping Bebek is home to numerous clothing boutiques.
+Midnight Express stands a cut above the rest in the neighbourhood with its impeccably-curated collection, all year round.
 Established by designer Banu Bora and architect Tayfun Mumcu, the boutique reflects the duo’s personal tastes and has grown into one of Istanbul’s most popular destinations for ready-to-wear urban lifestyle items and accessories.
-After Bora and Mumcu teamed up with partner Daniela İpeker, the Midnight Express phenomenon has evolved to encompass two other clothing shops, one in Nişantaşı and the other in Alaçatı, Izmir.
-They also have another branch in Bebek solely dedicated to jewellery.
+After Bora and Mumcu teamed up with partner Daniela İpekel, the Midnight Express phenomenon has evolved to encompass another shop in Alaçatı Izmir as well as a branch in Bebek solely dedicated to jewellery.